-22. Under the Liquidity disclosure requirements, an ADI is required to disclose its total High Quality Liquid Assets and Alternative Liquid Assets.
-As part of this disclosure, an ADI must also disclose its total liquid assets that are Reserve Bank of New Zealand (RBNZ) eligible securities, which are securities that the RBNZ will accept in its domestic market operations.
+36. Under the Liquidity disclosure requirements, an ADI is required to disclose its total High Quality Liquid Assets and Alternative Liquid Assets.
+As part of this disclosure, an ADI must also disclose its total liquid assets that are RBNZ eligible securities, which are securities that the RBNZ will accept in its domestic market operations.